hughperkins/rnn-notes/README.md

   - contains an nn.Linear and an nn.LogSoftMax
 - we train on each pair by doing:
   - net:forward(input)
-  - (get gradOutput from criterion; criterion usage doesnt change between backwardsonline or non-rnn usage, so we assume it works correctly)
+  - (get gradOutput from criterion; criterion works same for backwardsonline or non-rnn usage)
   - net:backward(input, gradOutput)
   - net:updateParameters(learningRate)
 - net:forward will do: